-What we’ve seen in the past is that businesses that embrace change are the ones that thrive.
+We’ve seen in the past that businesses that embrace change are the ones that thrive.
 Like Blockbuster, Kodak, and dozens of retailers this year alone – companies that ignore change pay the price.

 Principle 2: Change can lead to growth if you navigate it well.

 By understanding the world around you, you can transform your business.
-To get the growth you want, you need to start by embracing change.
+You need to start by embracing change to get the growth you want.
 Recognizing it for what it is – a catalyst to growth.
 Once you’ve done that, you can start down the growth path.

 - Step 1: Study what’s changing.
 This means research.
 Every project, strategy, or decision should start with research.
 When you have the data behind you, you can make more confident decisions.

 - Step 2: Understand the impact.
 When you know what the effects of change will be, you can form a better strategy.
 That reasoned strategy will drive your business forward with clarity and purpose.

 - Step 3: Create new solutions.
 This means innovation.
 When we adapt to changes in the market with new-to-business and new-to-world offerings, we achieve new growth.

 This is the blueprint and process we use to navigate companies and organizations through the changes around them.
 Taking advantage of change starts by embracing it.